hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - tested for about a week
 - it was working reliable and quite ok (see below)
-- notes: due to the not that fast cpu (rk3328 at 4x1.3 ghz) it is not the fastest system, but it is still useable - running from emmc instead of sd card helps to compensate a bit for that
+- notes: due to the not that fast cpu (4xa53 at 1.3 ghz) it is not the fastest system, but it is still useable - running from emmc instead of sd card helps to compensate a bit for that
 - info: v5.19.1 kernel, debian bookworm, 4gb ram, 32gb emmc

 # amlogic gx - mi box s905x tv box - october 2022

 - tested for a few days
-- it was working reliable and quite ok (see below)
+- it was working reliable and quite ok, but slow (see below)
-- notes: due to the not that fast cpu (s905x at 4x1.4 ghz) it is not the fastest system - combining this with only 2gb ram does not really help and using a 64bit kernel with a 32bit userland is the only option to be able to really use it as a desktop system for a bit heavier use (the 32bit userland uses only around two third of the memory compared to a 64bit one). running from usb requires a high quality usb stick with good random io and putting the swap onto some area of the emmc is helpful as well. with all the system was kind of useable in the end, but rather on the slower end and some patience is required. raising the zswap percentage to 20% and providing 3gb of swap space might have been a good idea as well (with zswap some memory is counted twice once for the compressed memory and if something really gets swapped out in the end it gets counted again - see /scripts/zswap-status.sh)
+- notes: due to the not that fast cpu (4xa53 at 1.4 ghz) it is not the fastest system - combining this with only 2gb ram does not really help and using a 64bit kernel with a 32bit userland is the only option to be able to really use it as a desktop system for a bit heavier use (the 32bit userland uses only around two thirds of the memory compared to a 64bit one). running from usb requires a high quality usb stick with good random io and putting the swap onto some area of the emmc is helpful as well. with all that the system was kind of useable in the end, but rather on the slower end and some patience is required now and then. raising the zswap percentage to 20% and providing 3gb of swap space was a good idea as well (with zswap some memory is counted twice: once for the compressed memory and another time if a small fraction of that really gets written to disk in the end - see /scripts/zswap-status.sh)
-- info: v6.0.0 kernel, debian bookworm (32bit userland), 2gb ram, 32gb sandisk ultra usb stick for the system and 5gb android data partiion area on emmc for swap
+- info: v6.0.0 kernel, debian bookworm (32bit userland), 2gb ram, 32gb sandisk
+  ultra usb stick for the system and 5gb android data partiion area on emmc for swap